Fair Credit Reporting Act Disclosures

 9th Circuit Says FCRA Background Check Disclosures Cannot Reference State Laws

-A U.S. appeals court on Tuesday held that documents employers give to job applicants disclosing their rights under the federal law governing background checks cannot contain any reference to comparable state laws.
-A unanimous three-judge panel of the 9th U.S. Circuit Court of Appeals said the federal Fair Credit Reporting Act’s requirement that job applicants be given a document consisting “solely” of disclosures mandated by the law means they cannot include any information about state laws.
+A U.S. appeals court on Tuesday held that documents employers give to job candidates disclosing their rights under the federal law governing background checks cannot contain any reference to comparable state laws.
+A unanimous three-judge panel of the 9th U.S. Circuit Court of Appeals said the federal Fair Credit Reporting Act’s requirement that job candidates be given a document consisting “solely” of disclosures mandated by the law means they cannot include any information about state laws.

 Spain’s New Data Protection Act Now in Force